syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/How-to-close-the-DateTimePickerAdvs-Drop-Down-by-hitting-ENTER-key-or-ESC-key.md

 # ESC key in Windows Forms DateTimePickerAdv(Classic)

 If you want to close the DateTimePickerAdv's drop-down, when you hit the ENTER key or the ESC key, you need to set [DateTimePickerAdv.WantEnterKey](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_WantEnterKey) property to _false_.

+## How to close the DateTimePickerAdv's Drop-Down by hitting ENTER key or ESC key

+This page explains about How to close the DateTimePickerAdv's Drop-Down by hitting ENTER key or ESC key and more details.

 {% tabs %}